Seydabomb/JS-Frameworks-Assignment-Set-4/README.md

 - AnimatePresence in Header.jsx
 - sliding tab bar in ChallengeTabs.jsx
 - useScroll and useTransform hooks in pages -> Welcome.jsx
+  - Make the hero image, the city image, and the text move based on scrolling

 ## Section 27

+React "Travel" app

+- accordion with compound components
+- render props for a search bar
+- debouncing using useRef() and setTimeout()